-- The program will produce competent graduates that are ready for entry-level positions in the field of nutrition/dietetics, and/or advanced degree programs in nutrition, dietetics, or allied health fields. - The program will produce graduates that provide leadership and/or service professionally and to the community.
+- The program will produce competent graduates that are ready for entry level positions in the field of nutrition/dietetics, and/or advanced degree programs in nutrition, dietetics, or related fields. - The program will produce graduates that provide leadership or service either professionally or in the community.